thiagoolsilva/twitterKtx/README.md

 ## Setup

-### Create the required properties file
+### Create the required twitter.properties file

-In order to library works property you must create a new file named twitter.properties on root folder with the key baseUrl.
+In order to the library works properly you must create a new file named twitter.properties on root folder with the key baseUrl.

 ```
 // file project/twitter.properties